mk-gloamglozer/mk-gloamglozer/README.md

 ## Repos
 ### OOP-demo
 A demonstration of a number of OOP concepts as well as a basic IOC DI system.
-This project is the foundation of many of the other examples here being expanded in later iterations to include elements of the Spring framework as neccacarry.
+This project is the foundation of many of the other examples here being expanded in later iterations to include elements of the Spring framework as necessary.

 Once built (if you've got maven running it is easy with mvn exec::java), the program acts a very simple dice store, allowing the user to select dice to roll and returning the result of rolling these dice via an interactive cli.
 Later iterations will improve what the user can do in terms of adding dice.